Military Forces Abroad

 Because of fear of attacks on American personnel in Germany, US forces plates were completely redesigned from the previous American style.
 They used German plate sizes and dies.
 However, the blue band at the left showed the NATO symbol and the letters USA, and a special authority sticker resembling those on German plates was designed.
 The previously rectangular validation sticker resembled the German inspection sticker and was moved from the windshield to the plate.
 The plates had code letters not used in the German system to avoid confusion.
 There were two styles: If possible long one line plates were issued.
 American specifications cars received two line tractor size plates, which are slightly smaller than standard American plates.

 In December 2005, is was decided that these plates were still not inconspicious enough.
-At that time an agreement was reached with the German government that US forces vehicles receive normal German civilian plates, while still paying no German taxes.
+At that time an agreement was reached with the German government that US forces private vehicles receive normal German civilian plates, while still paying no German taxes.
+The plates shown here were phased out until November 2007.

 United States forces in Japan

-1951 plate.
+Military license plate 1951 private vehicle plate.
 Until 1952, US personnel in Japan were issued annual American style plates.

-1953-1955 series. 埼 = Saitama prefecture.
-These plates looked like normal Japanese plates, but the serial letter after the first numeral was western, not Japanese.
+These plates looked like normal Japanese plates, but the hyphen after the vehicle class code was replaced with a western letter.

-1955-1962 series.
-The absence of the Kanji letters means that the plate is from Tokyo.
+Military license plate 1955-1962 series.
+The absence of the Kanji letters means that the plate is from Tokyo, 3 = large car.

 United States forces in Japan (Okinawa)